Influencing Humans to Conform to Preference Models for RLHF: Experimental evaluation of three methods of influence

+A concern may arise that our proposed interventions merely teach human subjects more about the ground-truth reward function rather than about the target preference model.
+However, as we discuss in Appendix \ref{sec:traininglikelihoodappendix}, our full empirical results illustrate that this concern is unwarranted.

-We remove the assumption that humans give preferences according to the Boltzmann distribution---used in the above likelihood test---by computing the accuracy for a noiseless version of each preference model.
+In a different analysis, we remove the assumption that humans give preferences according to the Boltzmann distribution---used in the above likelihood test---by computing the accuracy for a noiseless version of each preference model.
 A Fisher’s exact test also finds significant effects for both interventions ($p<0.01$), supporting Hypothesis 1.
 See Appendix~\ref{sec:noiselessaccuracy} for details about our accuracy testing.

 \textbf{Hypothesis 2:} Presenting each segment's statistic leads to learning more aligned reward functions with the preference model corresponding to this statistic.